danstender/debian-testing-vagrantbox/README.md

 The builder of Packer needs the guest additions ISO image for Virtualbox, and downloads the corresponding version from <http://download.virtualbox.org/virtualbox>, if it's not to be found in one the usual places for it on the build machine.

 There's a Makefile included which conveniently provides the MD5 hash of the Debian netinst ISO for the Packer template.
-If you have GNU Make, awk and wget available you could just do:
+If you have GNU Make and Python2 available you could just do:
 ```
 $ make create
 ```